Josef Papp

-Josef Papp (1933? in Tatabánya, Hungary – April 1989 in Daytona Beach, Florida) was an engineer who was awarded U.S. patents related to the development of an engine, and also claimed to have invented a jet submarine.
+Josef Papp (c.
+1933 – April 1989) was an American engineer who was awarded U.S. patents related to the development of an engine, and also claimed to have invented a jet submarine.
+He was born in Tatabánya, Hungary and died in Daytona Beach, Florida.

+History

 Papp was issued several U.S. patents for these inventions, including his noble gas fuel mixture.